mitjarislakki/CNC/ReadMe.md

 - Ethernet network monitoring (switch discovery and connection) for topology drawing
 - Calculate TSN-related configuration parameters and bridges communication

+Note that that the original architecture involves the use of bothe CNC and CUC for network management.
 ## Project structure
 The project is structured as followed: